-The APIS Student Council, including the English Academy and Grades 5-12, follow a constitution and lists the responsibilities of council members and how they are elected.
+The APIS Student Council, including the English Academy and Grades 5-12, follow a constitution and lists the responsibilities of council members.
 The Constitution is formally reviewed and accepted by the new Student Council for each academic year.

 5. Health & Safety